 In December, it’s time for one of the most special nights of the year in Oslo – the night the Nobel Peace Prize is handed out.

 Every year in Oslo Rådhus (the City Hall of Oslo), the prize ceremony takes place on December 10th.
 It’s one of the five Nobel Prizes that Alfred Nobel created before his death, and that has been handed out since 1901.
-This very price is the only one that’s handed out in Oslo, the other one’s are handed out in Stockholm.
+This very price is the only one that’s handed out in Oslo; the other ones are handed out in Stockholm.